 The College has a quality improvement strategy and is investing considerable efforts into continuing to improve achievement rates and student progress.
 Strengthening the approach to data analysis, in order to better identify sub-groups where performance gaps exist, has been a key part of this work and this new approach will be increasingly embedded into our quality improvement strategy.
-A particular priority in 2021/22 was to improve the experience of students with Special Educational Needs and Disabilities, with a review undertaken in partnership with Leicester City Council's Head of SEND and Integrated Services.
+A particular priority in 2022/23 was the development of a suite of data dashboards to better support data-led quality improvement.
 In addition, improving quality assurance of vocational provision and the student experience of these programmes has been a key focus.
-A vocational working party was set up to identify and share best practice from across the College.